santagoy/san-tagoy-xyz/content/games/southern-skies/_index.md

 ## Resolution

-When discussion doesn't yield an obvious resolution, we roll. **_1d20_** for most of your characters' risky actions, or when we just rather leave things to chance.
+When discussion doesn't yield an evident resolution, we roll. **_1d20_** for most of your characters' risky actions, or when we just rather leave things to chance.
 The target is always 20+ for all d20 rolls inclusive of modifiers. [^1]

 ## Player Roles